Justiceleeg/collab-canvas/tasks.md

 - ✅ All selected shapes highlighted
 - ✅ Dragging one selected shape moves all
 - ✅ Delete works on multiple shapes
+- ✅ Lock indicators show on all selected shapes
+- ✅ Multi-lock support in useActiveLock hook

 ---